 Legal Aid Society

-Wrongful Convictions, Appeals, Clemency & Sealing
+Wrongful Convictions, Clemency & Sealing

 The Wrongful Conviction Unit was created to address the population of prisoners who have exhausted all avenues of relief and are still fighting for their freedom and to clear their names of crimes they did not commit.